gdm413229/swwmgz_m/ExtendedLore.md

   begins.
 - 2409: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
 - 2411: UnSX 2.
+Members of the Dark Alliance attempt to take over the Bleaknet.
-In a joint attack, and with the participation of Earth, the "Dark Alliance" is defeated.
+  Not long after, they are defeated in a joint attack with the participation of Earth and many other allied worlds.
+- 2412: Second Unissix Tournament.
-- 2415: UnSX 4.
-The "New Dark Kingdom" is formed, in an attempt to reunite those who were defeated in the former war.
-Its leader is defeated not long after.
+- 2415: The "New Dark Kingdom" appears, led by Ososkuro Axon, son of the fearsome Dread Overlord Nuoma, who attempts to reunite those who were defeated in the former war and strike once more.
+A long period of war begins.
+- 2418: Third Unissix Tournament.
+- 2425: Fourth Unissix Tournament.
+- 2430: The Fifth and last Unissix Tournament.
+Misa grows tired of the whole thing.
+- 2448: UnSX 4.
+A team of mercenaries from various allied worlds manages to take down Ososkuro.
+Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.
+- 2459: Nuoma accidentally reveals her true form to the people of Kruon.
+The feared "fall of the empire" doesn't happen, she is still revered as a worthy leader.
+- 2500-2778: "The Great Tranquility".
+An odd period of time with an apparent lack of major conflicts or other noteworthy events.
 - 2779: UnSX 6 begins.
 The former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
 Although the warriors are stopped, they manage to summon HEKEAS SHINNOVRE the Eraser.
 For